Willie O'Ree: Accomplishments

 O'Ree was inducted into the New Brunswick Sports Hall of Fame in March 1984.
 In 1998, O'Ree was working at the Hotel del Coronado near San Diego, California, when the National Hockey League approached him to be the director of youth development for its diversity task force.
 The NHL/USA Hockey Diversity Task Force is a non-profit program for minority youth that encourages them to learn and play hockey.
-As of the mid-2000s, O'Ree lives in Berkeley, California.
 O'Ree and Kevin Weekes appeared in the Everybody Hates Chris episode "Everybody Hates Gretzky" in 2008.

 On the afternoon of January 19, 2008, the Bruins and NHL deputy commissioner Bill Daly honoured O'Ree at TD Garden in Boston to mark the 50th anniversary of his NHL debut.
 In addition, The Sports Museum of New England located in the TD Garden, established a special exhibit on O'Ree's career, comprising many items on loan from his collection.
 Those in attendance included a busload of friends from O'Ree's hometown of Fredericton.
 Two days earlier, the City of Fredericton honoured him by naming a new sports complex on the North side after him.
 Around the time of the 60th anniversary of O'Ree's contribution to ice hockey in early 2008, he was once again honoured by the Bruins and the NHL, with a new street hockey rink in Boston named in his honour, one of many accolades with which the Bruins and NHL legend are involved.
 On January 27, 2008, the NHL also honoured O'Ree during the 56th National Hockey League All-Star Game in Atlanta, Georgia.
 On February 5, 2008, ESPN did a special on him in honour of Black History Month.
 On October 29, 2008, San Diego State University presented O'Ree with an Award for Outstanding Commitment to Diversity and Cross Cultural Understanding.
 In 2008, O'Ree was also inducted by the San Diego Hall of Champions into the Breitbard Hall of Fame honouring San Diego's finest athletes both on and off the playing surface.